tinkkit/tink-interactive-table-angular/README.md

       {
         field: 'firstname',
         alias: 'Voornaam',
-        checked: true, //to show this header or not
+        checked: true, //to show this header or not required disabled:true, // can't change the checked value },
-      },
       {
         field: 'lastname',